realm/realm-inventory/README.md

 2. The "amount" property is not actually stored in the Realm itself but is a synthesized property whose getter uses a class method to get the current quantity on hand for a given product.

 Interestingly there a number of ways you could do this.
-For example, you could get a list of all of the transactions registered against a product, use Swift's `map` function to extract the transaction amounts and then sum the up using reduce:
+For example, you could get a list of all of the transactions registered against a product, use Swift's `map` function to extract the transaction amounts and then sum the up using `reduce`:

 ```swift
 func quantityOnHandUsingMapReduce() -> Int {